hive-engine/steemsmartcontracts-wiki/NFT-Market-Contract.md

   * nfts (array of string): list of NFT instance IDs to sell
   * price (string): price that each individual token should be sold at
   * priceSymbol (string): the regular token symbol that the seller wants to be paid in.
 Does not necessarily have to be STEEMP.
 Note that you cannot create multiple sell orders for the same NFT instance ID with different price symbols.
   * fee (integer): a whole number ranging from 0 to 10000 inclusive.
 Represents a percentage of the price that will be taken as a fee and sent to a designated market account specified by buyers.
 These fees provide an incentive for construction of third-party marketplace apps by giving such apps a way to monetize themselves.
 To calculate the fee percentage, divide this number by 10000.
 For example, a fee value of 500 is 5% (0.05).
 A value of 1234 is 12.34% (0.1234).
+Must be >= minFee, if minFee has been set using the [setMarketParams action](#setmarketparams).

 A maximum of 50 tokens can be put up for sale in a single call of this action.
 Note that tokens cannot be put on the market if they are currently being delegated to another account.